readthedocs/ethicalads.io/content/posts/2021-can-you-remove-cookie-banners.md

-Title: Can you Eliminate Annoying Cookie Banners from your site?
+Title: Can you Eliminate Annoying Cookie Banners from your Site?
 Date: February 22, 2021
 description: Nobody likes cookie banners, but you have to have them right?
 Depending on what you're doing, maybe you don't!
 tags: cookies